 Parameter Description Unit Use the drop-down menu to select a unit for receiving the firmware.
 Select All for all units.
-TFTP Server IP Enter the TFTP server IP address used.
-IPv4 IPv4 Click the radio button to enter the TFTP server IP address used.
-IPv6 (El Mode Only) Click the radio button to enter the TFTP server IPv6 address used.
+(El and SI Mode Only) TFTP Server IP Enter the TFTP server IP address used.
+IPv4 Click the radio button to enter the TFTP server IP address used.
+IPv6 Click the radio button to enter the TFTP server IPv6 address used.
 Source File Enter the location and name of the Source File.
 Destination File Enter the location and name of the Destination File.
+Boot Up Tick the check box to set it as a boot up file.